gigi81/sharpfastcgi/README.md

 Documentation
 ============
-You can also read this article I wrote about this library so you can have a deeper understanding of how it works: http://www.codeproject.com/Articles/388040/FastCGI-NET-and-ASP-NET-self-hosting
+You can also read this article I wrote about this library so you can have a deeper understanding on how it works: http://www.codeproject.com/Articles/388040/FastCGI-NET-and-ASP-NET-self-hosting